Modern Slavery Act Statement

 - Planned Care (including Premier Physical Health Limited and About Health Limited)

-- * Energy Fit Professionals (also known as Energy Fit-Pro) (acquired December 2021)
+- Energy Fitness Professionals (also known as Energy Fit-Pro)

 All divisions have internal governance hierarchy structures, controlled by Totally plc.
 The Board of Directors of Totally plc are responsible in ensuring the hierarchy of its divisions meet good corporate governance standards around Clinical Quality, Finance, HR and OD, Corporate, Social and Environmental areas.

 The Group operate services at multiple operating sites across all regions within the UK and Ireland.
 The Group through its divisions provide services by driving innovation and providing a range of responsive and preventative healthcare services in community settings, urgent care centres, GP surgeries, prisons, workplaces, and patients' homes, from pre-diagnosis to discharge.
-These out of hospital services include NHS 111, GP out of hours care, physiotherapy, podiatry, dermatology, referral management services and clinical health coaching.
+These health care services include NHS 111, GP out of hours, physiotherapy, podiatry, dermatology, referral management and health & wellbeing.
 The Group operates numerous contracts with the NHS as well as other public and private sector organisations across the UK and Ireland.

 Relevant Policies and Procedures

 We are committed to ensuring there is no modern slavery or trafficking in our business or supply chains, and we require all our suppliers to comply with relevant policies; including our Equal Opportunities Policies and specifically to pay due regard to the health, safety, welfare, and dignity of those with whom they come into contact and supported by our supplier code of conduct.